AdguardTeam/KnowledgeBase/docs/adguard-for-mac/solving-problems/advanced-settings.md

 Blocks macOS Private Relay domains if the user has a firewall enabled, which in turn disables the *Private Relay* feature.

-Enabling this setting can be helpful on the following context: When macOS Private Relay is active, filtering does not work, so it needs to be disabled.
-Up until macOS 14, AdGuard was able to automatically disable Private Relay when *Protection* was activated.
-However, starting with macOS 15, this is no longer possible if a firewall is enabled.
-By activating this setting, you can disable Private Relay even when the firewall is turned on, reversing the previous limitation.
+Enabling this setting is useful in the following scenario: when macOS Private Relay is active, filtering cannot function properly and must be disabled.
+In macOS versions up to 14, AdGuard could automatically disable Private Relay when Protection was enabled.
+However, starting with macOS 15, this is no longer possible if a firewall is active.
+By turning on this setting, you can disable Private Relay even when the firewall is enabled, overcoming the previous limitation.

 ### Stealth Mode settings